Victory Tour (The Jacksons): Ticket controversy and other business issues

-Joe, Jackie, Tito, Jermaine, Marlon, and Randy were in favor of the plan, but Michael was not and he warned them that it would be a public relations disaster.
-The $30 ticket price was already higher than most touring acts (such as Prince and Bruce Springsteen) charged at the time, and was compounded by the requirement to buy four.
+Joe, Jermaine, Marlon, Jackie, Tito and Randy were in favor of the plan, but Michael was not and warned them that it would be a public relations disaster.
+The $30 ticket price was already higher than most touring acts (such as Prince and Bruce Springsteen) charged at the time and was compounded by the requirement to buy four.
 This put tickets out of reach of many of Michael's African-American fans who were not financially secure.
 That community was joined by many commentators in the media in vociferously criticizing the Jacksons over the plan.
 Nevertheless, when newspapers published the form for tickets to the first show in Kansas City in late June, fans lined up at stores before they opened to buy them.
 A local radio disk jockey said some newspapers were even stolen from lawns.

-On July 5, 1984, after receiving a letter from eleven-year-old fan Ladonna Jones, who accused the Jacksons and their promoters of being "selfish and just out for money," Michael held a press conference to announce changes in the tour's organization and also to announce that his share of the proceeds from the tour would be donated to charity.
-Jones later received VIP treatment at the Dallas concert.
-The following is Michael's speech at the press conference:

-A lot of people are having trouble getting tickets.
-The other day I got a letter from a fan in Texas named Ladonna Jones.
-She'd been saving her money from odd jobs to buy a ticket, but with the turned tour system, she'd have to buy four tickets and she couldn't afford that.
-So, we asked our promoter to work out a new way of distributing tickets, a way that no longer requires a money order.
-There has also been a lot of talk about the promoter holding money for tickets that didn't sell.
-I've asked our promoter to end the mail order ticket system as soon as possible so that no one will pay money unless they get a ticket.
-Finally, and most importantly, there's something else I am going to announce today.
-I want you to know that I decided to donate all my money I make from our performance to charity.
-There will be further press statements released in the next two weeks.

-Afterwards, the procedures were modified, but all sales continued to be made by mail (except for the six final shows at Dodger Stadium, where tickets were also sold through Ticketmaster).
-Tickets were typically made available only a week to ten days in advance, and many tickets ended up in the hands of ticket brokers.

 The ticket price remained unchanged and at a press conference, King justified the $30 price as appropriate and that he did not blame the promoters for charging that price, adding that "you must understand, you get what you pay for."